MAKE A DAY OF IT!

 The AA Restaurant of the Year for England 2017-2018 is located in the ‘chocolate box’ village of Wiswell, only a minutes drive from Whalley.
 The multi-award winning Freemason’s at Wiswell aim is to provide the ultimate gastronomic experience in a stylish pub setting that feels as relaxed as your own front room.

-If it’s good enough for royalty, it might just be worth taking the short but very scenic journey into the Forest of Bowland to visit this stunning rural inn.
+If it’s good enough for royalty, it might just be worth taking the very scenic journey into the Forest of Bowland to visit this stunning rural inn.
 Located on the banks of the River Hodder, the inn rewards all who visit with a spectacular view down the valley into the heart of the Forest of Bowland.

 They only use the best of local ingredients, cooked simply to let the real quality shine through.